 Samsung Group said that its mainstay Samsung Electronics and other affiliates plan to invest a combined 240 trillion won ($205 billion) over the next three years in a move to secure future growth engines and expand technology leadership in the post-Covid-19 era.

 With 180 trillion won, or 75 percent of the amount, allocated to South Korea, the conglomerate also vowed to hire 40,000 more employees directly through 2023.

 Samsung’s latest investment plan is 60 trillion won larger than its previous three-year investment pledge in 2018, reports Yonhap news agency.

-Samsung said its latest investment will be used to foster its strategic businesses, including semiconductors, pharmaceuticals, next-generation communication networks, and IT research, though it did not reveal how much money will be spent on each sector.
+Samsung said its latest investment would be used to foster its strategic businesses, including semiconductors, pharmaceuticals, next-generation communication networks, and IT research.
+However, it did not reveal how much money will be spent on each sector.

 Its crown jewel, Samsung Electronics, will target the early development of advanced nodes and cement its dominance in the memory sector while beefing up its competitiveness in the logic chip business.

 “For memory, we will continue R&D and infrastructure investment with a focus on mid-to-long term demand instead of short-term market changes,” it said.
 “For logic chips, we plan to actively execute our existing investment plan early.”